 The Heart of the issue

 I am old enough, or young enough to remember spending Saturday mornings watching Captain Planet and trying to relay the messages of conservation to my parents.
 As I think back, there were a lot of tv shows and campaigns around environmentalism.
 We even had that catchy jingle and commercial about recycling, reducing and reusing.
 I guess they thought we’d be the one’s to fix it or at least care, and we do.
 Even now being green has become more mainstream (ahem, hence this site).
 This messaging is becoming sexy.
-It seems like everywhere you go there is an underscoring of urgency to reduce waste.
+It seems like everywhere you go there is an underscoring of urgency to save the environment.
 That’s all well and good but none of those new products or fads address structural racism or poverty.
 What does being eco friendly have to do with poverty and race, you ask?
 Well, for one thing it’s a hell of a lot easier to live green when you can eat green.
 Convenience foods which are often most affordable and accessible are packaged in plastics, foils and tins.
-Of course that is true of healthy food brands too but their consumers are often white, affluent and therefore can afford to avoid less harmful packaging as well as eat healthier.
-Those same consumers also drive newer more efficient vehicles because of the vast amount of opportunities and privilege.
-They are more likely to live in neighborhoods and housing that allow for recycling receptacles, whereas folks with lower income are often renting in subsidized housing or rent in apartments or townhouses that typically have a large shared trash bin where waste is not sorted until after it is in a landfill.
-In addition, white consumers have access to health food markets and stands that are more conscious than the average box store and closer in proximity to where they live and work.
+Of course that is true of healthy food brands too but their consumers are often white, affluent, and therefore can afford to avoid less harmful packaging as well as eat healthier.
+Those same consumers also drive newer more efficient vehicles because of the vast amount of opportunities aka white privilege.
+They are more likely to live in newer neighborhoods and devolpments that allow for recycling receptacles, whereas folks with lower income are often renting in subsidized housing or rent in apartments or townhouses that typically have a large shared trash bin where waste is not sorted until after it is in a landfill.
+In addition, white consumers have access to health food markets and stands that are more conscious than the average box store and closer is proximity to where they live and work.
 Those neighborhoods that are pricier are likely developments that host green spaces, parks and recreational facilities.
 Your see where I'm going, yes?
 Just as our land is in need of healing, so too, are we.
 I find the parallels of the deep racial injustice and the neglect of this integral part of the environmental discussion troubling.
 I view them as synonymous.
 Black and Brown folks have decried issues of clean water, lack of affordable housing, maltreatment in health and other "social determinants" that have until recently gained attention for decades.
 Racial justice is yet again at the heart of the issue in question.

 Historical and multigenerational acts of violence are at fault.
 For instance, gentrification has directly impacted and purposely has kept people from the resources above.
 Intentionally leaving large groups out of geographical areas where the opportunity to live better is out of literal reach.
 The Food Access Research Atlas (Food Access Research Atlas) is an interactive map created from census track data that allows you to see where food deserts exist.
 Food deserts are usually home to very few and sometimes no choices for consumers to buy groceries.
 There are also less culturally appropriate foods in those areas.